How to reduce the latency of header bidding with Prebid.js

-Why do header bidding cause latency?
-How to reduce it?
+Why does header bidding cause latency?
+How can we reduce it?

 Having seen almost all bidders’ header bidding API calls, we’ve observed the few problems listed below:

-- Blocking ad calls is bad for user experience.
+- Blocking ad calls are bad for user experience.
 Users leave the site if content takes too long to load.

-- All header bidding requests combined took 4 seconds to load!
+- In this scenario, all header bidding requests combined took 4 seconds to load!

 - Users have to wait for 4 seconds of blank space in their web browser before any content can load.

-- All header bidding requests in total took 1 second to load.
+- In this scenario, all header bidding requests in total took 1 second to load.

-- However, if all calls are made asynchrnously, latency can be dramatically reduced.
+- However, if all of the calls were made asynchronously, latency could still be dramatically reduced.

 All Pre-bid Calls are made concurrently within 100ms: Note that AppNexus, Pubmatic, OpenX, Rubicon bidding header calls were all made within the first 100ms.